 Drivers should always check twice for motorcyclists, allow for more following distance when following a motorcycle and obey all the rules of the road for their own safety and that of other drivers.

 As May brings warm temperatures, drivers are much more likely to be sharing the road with motorcyclists during this time of year.

 Have you or someone you love been hurt in a motorcycle wreck?
 The victim may be entitled to compensation for medical expenses, lost wages and their pain and suffering.
-The attorneys at Gordon & Doner can help you fight for the justice you deserve.
+A personal injury attorney from Gordon & Partners can help you fight for the justice you deserve.